vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 The composition of the two classic Sanskrit epics was closed by the fourth century.
 Some of the new religious ideas concerning the god Śiva had still made it into the latest layers of the Mahābhārata.
 After the Rāmāyaṇa had been

-completed, mythology related to the tutelary deity of the Gupta Empire, Viṣṇu, and his popular manifestation of Kr̥ṣṇa in particular, had found expression in an Appendix to the great epic, the Harivam

-. śa, as well as in a new type of
+completed, mythology related to the tutelary deity of the Gupta Empire, Viṣṇu, and his popular manifestation of Kr̥ṣṇa in particular, had found expression in an Appendix to the great epic, the Harivaṁśa, as well as in a new type of

 Sanskrit text styled ‘Ancient Lore’, i.e. Purāṇa.